Wisconsin Physicians Service: adtec Staffing Services

 Based at 1331 North Road, Green Bay, this facility was located close to Austin Straubel International Airport.
 It was the first of the offices to close.

 New Focus Technology

 New Focus Technology based out of offices in the same building as the parent company at 2801 International Lane, developed a suite of applications used to crawl databases in order to identify potential fraud.
 This subsidiary closed around year 2000.

 adtec Lithographics

-adtec Lithographics had an office in Beloit, WI.
+adtec Lithographics had an office in Beloit, Wisconsin.
 This subsidiary closed prior to year 2000.